UPPMAX/programming_formalisms/docs/project_start/git_startup.md

     - **Git and GitHub should be configured prior to the course**
     - We hope also that you have already done these steps HERE **FIX LINK**

+## This lesson

+- Get overview of the course project
+- Get local clone of the course project
+- First contribution locally
+- Upload changes
+- Conflicts and resolutions

 ### View the project we will work with